nidhigaday/Neighborhood_Map/README.md

 * **Deferred update:** When I entered search term in the input bar, it would update map and list only when I enter second letter or second key press.
 This caused delay and asynchronous update rendering.

   **Solution:** I noticed that when following is used for computed observablearray - value: computedObservableArray, valueUpdate: 'afterkeydown' or 'keydown'. textInput is better approach to get update with computed observablearray.
 [Source: Browser event quirks handling](http://knockoutjs.com/documentation/textinput-binding.html)

+* **Issue:** With <!DOCTYPE HTML>, Google Maps would disappear.

+  **Solution:** Google Maps inherits height of the parent div.
+Doctype html set the height of body, html to 0.
+Setting body, html or the parent div of the Google Maps div to fied height resolved the issue.
+  height: 100%;

 ## Resources: